-In the government-wide statement of net position, the governmental activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+In the government-wide statement of net position, the governmental activities present all assets, liabilities, deferred inflows and outflows of resources, and net position on a full accrual accounting basis with an economic resource focus.
 The net position is reported in three parts: (1) investment in capital assets, (2) restricted, and (3) unrestricted.

 The statement of activities demonstrates the degree to which the direct expenses of each function of Brown-Nicollet Community Health Services' activities are offset by program revenues.
-Direct expenses are those clearly identifiable with a specific function or activity.
+Direct expenses are those clearly identifiable with a specific function, segment, or activity.
 Program revenues include: (1) fees, licenses, and charges paid by the recipients of goods, services, or privileges provided by a given function or activity; and (2) grants and contributions restricted to meeting the operational or capital requirements of a particular function or activity.
 Revenues not classified as program revenues are presented as general revenues.